Duucking/UniversalTeleport/README.md

 ### Set the key and device's name.

-*Python client need set a target ip address to send file*
+*Python client need set a target ip address in "config.ini"  to send file*

 |Android client|Python client|
 |:----:|:----:|